-The directors present their first annual report together with the audited financial statements of Bauhinia ILBS 1 Limited (the "Company") for the period from 14 November 2022 (date of incorporation) to 31 December 2023.
+The directors present their annual report together with the audited financial statements of Bauhinia ILBS 1 Limited (the "Company") for the year ended 31 December 2024.

 Incorporation, principal activities, business review and future developments

 The Company was incorporated and domiciled in Hong Kong with its registered office and place of business at 3806 Central Plaza, 18 Harbour Road, Wanchai, Hong Kong.